tweedegolf/veilig-bellen/README.md

 Or combine the steps with:

     docker load < $(nix-build -A backend-image --no-out-link)

-When you make a change to the dependencies of the backend, Go will update `go.mod` and `go.sum` but `deps.nix` will need to be updated manually in order to lock the dependencies for CI.
-This is as simple as running `vgo2nix` in the `backend` directory.
-Because `vgo2nix` did not properly handle replacements, I had to patch it.
-Run `nix-shell` in the repository root to get a shell with that patched `vgo2nix`.

 Nix will cache builds and dependencies so builds are instant when no changes are made.
 If `/nix` becomes too large, it can be cleaned up with